 “We buy things we don’t need, with money we don’t have, to impress people we don’t like.”
 Fight Club

-I don’t know what kind of work do you do for a living, but aren’t you irritated by the clutter around your workstation?
+I don’t know what kind of work you do for a living, but aren’t you irritated by the clutter around your workstation?
 I was.

-The drawers in my desk were constantly full of papers, pens, other small things I don’t actually need.
+The drawers on my desk were constantly full of papers, pens, other small things I didn’t actually need.
 The top of my desk was sheltering dozens of things.
 It was impossible to work in such a mess and I spend a lot of time cleaning things up.

-- Wireless headphones that are basically on my head when I’m working.
+Wireless headphones that are basically on my head when I’m working.

-- A water bottle.
+A water bottle.